altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 I was finding things for her.
 And they made these - patterns.
 These shapes in my brain - I still see them."
-"R::I see...
+'R::I see...
-And can you put these patterns on that board to your left?"
+And can you put these patterns on that board to your left?'
 ~She tried to fit those shapes into a list, but they refused.~ ~Bulging out from that boundary...~
 ~Shattering the well-ordering of her thoughts...~